Promoting Health and Well-Being for People Aging with Disability

 Within ACL the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) is the lead federal agency for research on aging with disability.
 NIDILRR has funded research and development projects on aging with disability for over 30 years.

 - The Investigating Disability Factors and Promoting Environmental Access for Healthy Living Rehabilitation Research and Training Center (IDEAL RRTC) focuses on people aging with long-term physical disability by identifying factors at the intersection of the person and environment that impede or support positive health and function outcomes and on creating solutions that improve the fit between the two.
-In addition to research, the IDEAL RRTC provides information, training, and technical assistance to stakeholders on aging with long-term physical disability.
+Their National Resource Center for Aging with Disability has a searchable database of programs and resources in all 50 states and the District of Columbia that support healthy aging with a disability.

 - Technology is a powerful medium to promote community living for people aging with disability.
 The Rehabilitation Engineering Research Center (RERC) on Technologies to Support Aging-in-Place for People with Long-Term Disability (TechSAge) features multidisciplinary research, development, and training projects dedicated to understanding the needs of and developing supportive technologies for people aging with long-term disabilities.
 TechSAge facilitates access to and use of technologies for aging-in-place for people with disabilities through publications, trainings, and presentations for a range of stakeholders.

 - The goal of the RERC on Enhancing Neurocognitive Health, Abilities, Networks, & Community Engagement (ENHANCE) is to support older adults with cognitive disabilities to live independently in the community through technology applications.
 ENHANCE is developing an adaptive intelligent software system that supports memory and instructional support aids for community mobility.
 ENHANCE shares information generated by these research activities through trainings, publications, presentations, and webinars.